eoindaly37/springboot/README.md

 ## Credits
-This project was created in March 2020 by Eoin Daly, Kristin Kan and Karol Pawlak
+This project was created in March 2020 by Eoin Daly, Kristian Kan and Karol Pawlak